zhangwei2015/Multi-omics/BFM-ash/BFM-ash_Disease/README.md

-Manual of Multi-omics
+Manual of BFM-ash_Disease

 Introduction

-This programs are used to calculate the distance of different groups(patients & peer) based on multi-omics network, including distance calculation of BFM and sub-BFM.
+This program is used to calculate the distance of different groups(patients & peer) based on multi-omics network, including distance calculation of BFM and sub-BFM.

 System Requirement
 1. It runs on 64-bit Linux systems.